-- Require the creation of a Specific Plan for proposed projects within the Union Road Special Planning Area. - Establish a policy to preserve elements of the existing orchards in the Union Road Special Planning Area. - Change the area west of Southside Road and north of Union Road to Medium Density Residential from Low Density Residential.
+- Require the creation of a Specific Plan for proposed projects within the Union Road Special Planning Area. - Establish a policy to preserve elements of the existing orchards in the Union Road Special Planning Areasuch as retaining a small group of trees as part of a proposed project's landscaping. - Change the area west of Southside Road and north of Union Road to Medium Density Residential from Low Density Residential.
 Maintain the Public designation of the Ladd Lane Elementary School. - Change the area north of Union Road and east of Southside Road from Low Density Residential and Mixed Use to High Density Residential. - Designate the area south of Union Road and east of Southside Road as Mixed Use. - Designate the area south of Union Road and west of Southside Road as Agriculture.
 Note that this area does not currently have an existing General Plan Land Use designation. - Expand the SOI to include the parcels with an urban land use designation.